jeseyfried/medieval-marriages/thematic-essays/2-norms/index.md

 Intro

+Gender roles and gender norms shaped much of a community's ideals for marriage and the social sanctions stemming from their disapproval.

 The Paston Letters repeatedly reference marriages as concerns for the well-being of the whole family and each family member routinely weighed in on the suitability of potential matches.[^virgoe97]

 [^virgoe97]:Roger Virgoe, ed., *Illustrated Letters of the Paston Family*, (Macmillan, 1989), 97.